jina-ai/finetuner/README.md

 many deep learning engineers to do.

-Jina AI's Finetuner makes fine-tuning easier and faster by streamlining the workflow and handling all complexity and infrastructure on the cloud.
-With Finetuner, one can easily enhance the performance of pre-trained models and make them production-ready without expensive hardware.
+Jina AI's Finetuner makes fine-tuning easier and faster by streamlining the workflow and handling all complexity and infrastructure in the cloud.
+With Finetuner, one can easily enhance the performance of pre-trained models, making them production-ready without buying expensive hardware.

 📈 **Performance promise**: enhance the performance of pre-trained models and deliver state-of-the-art performance on domain-specific neural search applications.